 Having roots in the past doesn’t necessarily make AS/400 outdated; it gives it a strong base from which to grow, and it boasts a staying power that most modern technologies cannot.
 It has stood the test of time, especially as so many industries that rely on the system continue to fight for its relevance.
 Safety and security are more important than ever in freight, and AS/400 keeps proving itself a worthy defender.

 As the discussion around AS/400 continues, it’s critical to work with partners who are familiar with this technology.
-At DDC FPO, we’re committed to helping you work with the technology you already have, understand your business’ unique needs and grow alongside you.
+At DDC FPO, we’re committed to helping you work with the technology you already have, understand your business's unique needs, and grow alongside you.

-Contact us today to learn more about DDC's IT Outsourcing services and why we're the right partner to meet your programming and development needs.
+Explore DDC's IT outsourcing services and discover why we're the right partner to meet your programming and development needs.